SimpleNexus/nexoform/README.md

 to the environment that will be used if you do not specify one on the command line.
 If you do specify, it will override the default value for that command only.

-The three main commands you will use are plan, apply, and destroy.
+The three main commands you will use are `plan`, `apply`, and `destroy` (and maybe `generate` for debugging).

 #### Plan

 This will figure out what changes terraform will need to make to your infrastructure to get it in the desired state.
 If enabled, this will be saved to a file that can be used with `apply` to make sure exactly those changes are made.
+If you are using ERB, the terraform files will be generated (run through ERB) before calculating the plan.

 ```bash
 Usage: